How to Enroll at L&C

 • August (TBD): Deadline for settling your fall semester student account.

-• August 30: New Student Orientation begins (August 28 for International Students & TCKs)
+• Late August (TBD): New Student Orientation begins (earlier for International Students & TCKs)

-Check the 2023–24 Academic Calendar and the New Student Orientation (NSO) website (soon to be updated!) before planning transportation to and from the campus during the year.
+Check the Academic Calendar and the New Student Orientation (NSO) website (will be updated as we get closer!) before planning transportation to and from the campus during the year.

 Academics